 SECTION 1.
-The scheme of tuition shall provide for a yearly systematic course or instruction, covering the general topics of Anatomy, including Dissections, Physiology, Chemistry, Materia Medica and Therapeutics, Obstetrics, Surgery, Pathology and Practice of Medicine.
+The scheme of Tuition shall provide for a yearly systematic, course of instruction, covering the general topics of Anatomy, including Dissections, Physiology, Chemistry, Materia Medica, and Therapeutics, Obstetrics, Surgery, Pathology and Practice of Medicine.
 The collegiate session, wherein this course is given, shall be understood as the "regular" session.